GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

     -   #### **Story V-2** As a Visitor/Shopper I want to be able to view individual product details so that I can determine a product description, image, and product info.
         -  #### *Acceptance Criteria*
             1. Product details view should be accessible from all product listings, featured sidebars, product summaries (eg in the Cart or Cellar summaries), and search results summaries
-            2. The wine detail view should present all of the following information: product name, varietal, product image, price, a full description, origin of wine, size, units for size, wine type, body, ABV, style
+            2. The wine detail view should present all of the following information: vintage, product name, brand, varietal, product image, price, a full description, origin of wine, size, units for size, wine type, body, ABV, style
             3. Present an Add to Cart option, for all users
             4. Present an Add to Cellar option, for authenticated users
             5. Present an Edit and Delete option, for admin authenticated users